What is a Preventive HIV Vaccine?

 - A preventive HIV vaccine is given to people who do not have HIV, with the goal of preventing HIV infection in the future.

-- There are currently no preventive HIV vaccines approved by the Food and Drug Administration (FDA), but research is under way.
+- Currently, no preventive HIV vaccines have been approved by the Food and Drug Administration (FDA), but research is under way.
 You must be enrolled in a clinical trial to receive a preventive HIV vaccine.

 What is a preventive HIV vaccine?